qiboteam/qibo/doc/source/api-reference/index.rst

 API reference
 =============

-In this section we present the basic aspects of Qibo design and provide installation instructions.
+In this section we present the main Qibo components and primitives included in the public API.

 .. toctree::
-    :maxdepth: 1
+    :maxdepth: 3

     qibo
     hep